10 Best High Quality Consumer Defensive Stocks for December 2025

 - Regulatory scrutiny on energy drink ingredients and marketing

-- Commodity cost pressures on input materials
+- Commodity cost pressures on margins

 Stock #8: Diageo plc (DEO)